Leo-Poon-Lab/USP30-AS1-regulates-antiviral-immunity/README.md

 ```
 - featureCounts is a program that counts how many reads map to genomic features, such as genes, exon, promoter and genomic bins.
 ***

+# Results
+- metadata.xlsx comprises essential sample and grouping details.
+- raw_counts.xlsx represents the gene expression data obtained through the aforementioned processing methods.
+These counts serve as the foundation for conducting differential expression analysis, allowing for the identification of genes that exhibit significant changes in expression under different experimental conditions.